WDD 130: Web Fundamentals

 <title>This title should match up with the heading 1</title>

-• Error: List elements cannot contain anything beside list items as direct children.
-Probably change the <div> divider to a <li> list item within the <ul> list element.
+• Error: List elements cannot contain anything other than list items as direct children.
+Change the <div> divider to a <li> list item within the <ul> list element.

 • Error: Do not use units in width and height attributes for <img> image elements.